How To Help

-It's estimated that approximately 11 million people across the UK suffer from some form of hearing loss.
-That's around one in six of us, and that number is projected to increase in the coming years.
+It's estimated that approximately 11 million people across the UK are affected by some form of hearing loss.
+That's around one in six of us, and that number is projected to increase in coming years.
 Deafness can be debilitating and traumatic, but thankfully there are charities which provide a much-needed support network.

 WHY VOLUNTEER WITH A DEAFNESS CHARITY?